solo-io/solo-docs/gloo/docs/installation/glooe.md

 <a name="gateway"></a>
 {{% notice note %}}
-Your Unique License Key will be required for the next steps
+Your Unique License Key will be required for the next steps.
 {{% /notice %}}